Kahlenberg: History

 Kahlenberg (German: bald mountain) was uninhabited until the 18th century.
 Originally, the mountain was called Sauberg (sow mountain) or Schweinsberg (pig mountain), after the numerous wild pigs that lived in the pristine oak forests.
 In 1628, Ferdinand II acquired the mountain from the Klosterneuburg monastery and called it Josephsberg (Joseph's Mountain).
 Only after Emperor Leopold I renamed the original Kahlenberg (the neighbouring mountain) to Leopoldsberg was the name "Kahlenberg" given to the "Josephsberg".

 After acquiring the mountain, Ferdinand II allowed a hermitage for the Kamaldulenser, an order of Catholic hermits, to be built.
 A few houses were built around the Chapel of Saint Joseph, which earned the name Josefsdorf.

-Jan III Sobieski, King of Poland launched his attack on the Turkish forces during the second siege of Vienna from here.
+Jan III Sobieski, King of Poland launched his attack on the Turkish forces during the second Turkish Siege of Vienna from here.
 The Turkish name of the mountain is Alamandağı.

 The mountain is also notable as the place where Albert Einstein, Otto Neurath, and other mathematicians and physicists made the first plans, around 1920, for what would later become the International Encyclopedia of Unified Science.